gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 The effort to find the input grows exponentially with the length of the hash value.
 It is statistically much more probable to find an input that results in the same output (birthday attack), which halves the effective hash size.
 Doubling the hash size restores the security level.

+## Symmetric Key Cryptography

+provides privacy by encrypting the messages with a relatively short key lengths.

 # Quantum Cryptanalysis